gulshat1705/rsschool-cv/cv.md

 ___________

 ### About Me
 I am an economist by profession.
 In recent years I have been working as an accountant.
 During maternity leave I wanted to learn something new, and on the advice of a friend I decided to learn web development.
 I began to independently study html, css, I was very interested.
 But I was not confident in my skills in javascript and went back to accounting but continued to study web development.
 I have a very strong desire to enter the IT field, and every day I improve my skills in this area.
+I am interested in programming and want to develop in the IT field.
+I am hardworking, responsible.
+I treat any tasks very responsibly, I am persistent, I think in programming persistence and responsibility is the most important skill.

 ____________